-- Books may be checked out at any time that the library staff is on duty.
+- Books may be checked out at any time if the librarian or Library Associate is on duty.
 Teachers are responsible for their students' use of the library.
-Teachers should notify the library in advance of bringing their class to the facility and then accompany the class.
-If the teacher sends an individual student to the library during class, that teacher should provide the individual with a hall pass. - When a student visits the library independently, it is for the purpose of exchanging books, having quiet study, or looking for information.
-Inappropriate use of the library space and/or resources including their own devices or computers, merits an SSIR and possibly being removed from the premises. - Students use their own devices while in the library, but all activities must be course-related.
-All patrons must be engaged in academically related activities. - English is the language of the CIC campus, and this applies at all times to the Secondary Library.
-The only exception is if academic learning is related to the Spanish classes.
-Small study groups of Spanish sign-in at the front desk and sit at designated tables.

-• Students may check out library books for a period of three weeks.
+Teachers should sign up prior to bringing a class to the library and then accompany the class.
+If the teacher allows an individual student to visit the library during class, that teacher should provide the individual with a hall pass. - When a student visits the library independently, it is for the purpose of quiet study or looking for information.
+Inappropriate use of the library space and/or resources, including personal devices, merits an SSIR and possibly being removed from the premises. - Students may use their own devices while in the library, but all activities must be course-related. - All patrons must be engaged in academically related activities. - Students may check out library books for a period of three weeks.
 These may be renewed.
 For each day a book is overdue, a fine will be charged.
-Damaged or lost books must be paid for.

-No food or drink is permitted.
+Damaged or lost books must be paid for. - No food or drink is permitted.